Spell Capital Partners: Recognition

-Spell Capital Partner's portfolio companies have received three nominations for Deal of the Year from Buyouts Magazine, one for Turnaround Deal of the Year and another for Small Market Deal of the Year.
+Spell Capital Partner's portfolio companies received three nominations for Deal of the Year from Buyouts Magazine, one for Turnaround Deal of the Year, and another for Small Market Deal of the Year.
 During 2020, Spell's mezzanine group was named "SBIC Firm of the Year" by the United States Small Business Administration (SBA).
-Spell Capital was named to the "Top 50 PE Firms in the Middle Market" in each of the years from 2018 through 2023.
+Spell Capital was named to the "Top 50 PE Firms in the Middle Market" each year between 2018 and 2023.
 In 2019, Inc Magazine included Spell Capital in its top 50 Private Equity firms.